Have you been paying attention to the latest crazes and internet hype about activated charcoal?

 Activated Charcoal is Coconut husks, dead wood and various grades of coal are heated and charred.
 The pieces are placed in an oven and burned at very high temperatures (1800 F).
 Carbons atoms separate as aromatic and volatile compounds escape.
 This leaves a web-like mess of carbon atoms that have been hollowed out.
 This structure does allow charcoal to absorb poisons and has been used in the medical community for drug overdoses (such as Tylenol).
 But medical research (PubMed Reports) has shown it also has the undesirable effect of absorbing vitamins and nutrients thus removing them from the body.
 It does not differentiate between what is good for the body and what is bad.
 Therefore just like with essential oils, we do not recommend the ingestion of charcoal, unless under the advice of a physician for a specific diagnosis.

-In terms of soap, we have received testimonies from several people who experienced benefit from using a charcoal soap for acne, itching and rash issues.
+In terms of soap, we have received testimonies from several people who experienced benefit from using a charcoal soap.
 We believe part of this benefit arises from the exfoliation that the soap naturally provides.
 We offer several other soaps which provide the exact same benefit Honey Oatmeal, Calendula, Mechanics and Coffee Mocha.
 In response to wholesale requests, we have produced preliminary batches and will offer them on a trial basis on-line as well.
 If you are a charcoal fan, share your thoughts and experience with us.
 As always, remain an informed consumer, keep your eye out for additional research and ASK thoughtful questions before buying any “new” product.